Fuel consumption label

-All new light vehicles sold in Australia are required to display a Fuel Consumption Label on the front windscreen.
-This includes all passenger cars, four wheel drives and light commercial vehicles up to 3.5 tonnes gross vehicle mass.
+All vehicles on this website must display a Fuel Consumption Label on the front windscreen when purchased new.
 The label indicates the vehicle’s fuel consumption in litres of fuel per 100 kilometres (L/100km) and its emissions of carbon dioxide (CO2) in grams per kilometre (g/km).
-The results are based on a standard test procedure so consumers can reliably compare the performance of different models under the same test conditions.
+This information comes from the same data source as this website.

-The figures displayed on the fuel consumption label are based on specific tests conducted by vehicle manufacturers to demonstrate a vehicle’s compliance with the Australian Design Rules (ADRs).
-All vehicles are tested under standardised, carefully controlled conditions in specialised vehicle emission laboratories.
+All vehicles are tested under standardised, carefully controlled conditions in specialised vehicle emission laboratories as specified by ADR 81/02 Fuel Consumption Labelling for Light Vehicles .
 To ensure the quality and consistency of test results, laboratories and their facilities are subject to audit by the Australian Government.

 The label displays the fuel consumption and carbon dioxide (CO2) values for the vehicle sourced from a standard dynamometer test conducted under laboratory conditions.
 The test cycle is split into 2 phases: